Alamantus/Lexiconga/src/markdown/help.md

 - **Backspace/Delete:** Clear the Search box.

 ## Accounts
+**Note:** Lexiconga is 100% functional _without_ creating an account!
+Using an account only adds additional syncing features that enable you to store more than one dictionary at a time, access your dictionaries from any computer, and optionally share dicitonaries publicly with a link. _An account is not required_ to build your conlang on your local browser.

 If you are using an account with Lexiconga, your experience should remain essentially the same, but you will see some additional options in the Settings menu and you might notice some slight changes in performance as it saves to and loads from the database.
 This saving/loading process prioritizes your local dictionary, so if you ever lose connection, it will keep retrying the upload until connection is re-established.
 It also attempts to sync every time you load Lexiconga, so please be aware of that if you refresh the page.

 ### Creating An Account